mikedzikowski/CrowdStrikeAzureAKSDevOpsPipelineExample/README.md

 [Falcon Helm](https://github.com/CrowdStrike/falcon-helm/tree/main)

+Pre-Reqs:

-The required Azure DevOps service connections, configuration and AKS setup are not covered in this brief demo example.
+The required Azure DevOps service connections, configuration and are not covered in this brief demo example.
+The pipeline assumes there is already a resource group deployed in Azure.

-# Pipeline Variables Reference Guide
+## Pipeline Variables Reference Guide

 This document provides details about the variables used in the CrowdStrike Falcon deployment pipeline.